Boost Attendance with Facebook

 • Ads to drive event registrations.
 This kind of ad is similar to the last one, but instead of using the “Interested” button, organizers can use the “Purchase Pass” or “Buy Tickets” button to add a link to the event website.
 This will help make people make their decision faster and motivate them to register for your event quickly.

 • Facebook Ads Manager & Power Editor.
 Organizers can use Facebook’s functionality to enhance their Facebook event marketing campaign.
-The Facebook Ads Manager and Power Editor lets you target a specific audience with ads.
+The Facebook Ads Manager and Power Editor let you target a specific audience with ads.
 For instance, you can use retargeting ads to get your message in front of people who visited your event website.
 Since the users are already interested in your content, pushing them to register for your event is the right direction moving forward.

 You can also use ads based on demographic information.
 This means that you can target an audience using demographic filters that include age, gender, interests, and location.
 With Facebook Lookalike targeting, you can find people in the same demographic directly from your email list.
 Just upload your list of email addresses and let Facebook find similar people to your attendees.